coldbrewdev/Morning-Text-Bot/README.md

 # morning-text-bot

-morning-text-bot is a simple telegram bot that sends a collection of telegram messages to start the day.
+The morning-text-bot is a simple telegram bot that sends a collection of telegram messages to start the day.
 Details follow Installation and Configuration.

 ## Installation